 Extended chords

-Extebded chords are chord in which a seventh chord is extended with more notes, often constructed with stacked 3rd.
-For example, the major 7th can be extended with a 3rd which makes is a major 9th.
+Extended chords are chords in which a seventh chord is extended with more notes, often constructed with stacked 3rds.
+For example, the major 7th can be extended with a 3rd which makes a major 9th.

 Theory

-Cmaj7, for example, includes the notes C, E, G, B, the Cm7 includes the notes C, Eb, G, Bb and C7 includes the notes C, E, G, Bb.
-To these chords more notes can be added and construct new chords such as Cmaj9, Cm11 and C7.
+Cmaj7, for example, includes the notes C, E, G, B, the Cm7 includes the notes C, Eb, G, Bb, and C7 includes the notes C, E, G, Bb.
+More notes can be added and construct new chords such as Cmaj9, Cm11 and C13.

 Chords and intervals

-Chord are built in intervals and the table is an overview that illustrated this based on the chords with C as the root:
+Chords are built in intervals and the table below is an overview that illustrates this based on the chords with C as the root:

 Intervals 1 2 3 4 5 6 7 8 9 10 11 12 13